Date Updated: 09/03/2025

 Risk factors

-Factors that may increase your risk of pseudomembranous colitis include:
+Factors that may increase the risk of pseudomembranous colitis include:

 Complications